norse/norse/docs/pages/learning.rst

 of the neuron is unimportant because it would require a large modification to that particular neuron to *not* impact the output.

-Conversely, if the the neuron membrane voltage is much lower than the threshold, the neuron is probably not going to fire, and the gradient contribution is equally low.
+Conversely, if the neuron membrane voltage is much lower than the threshold, the neuron is probably not going to fire, and the gradient contribution is equally low.